Guyver/JoinIn-Client/README.md

 6. Run setup.exe in the [publish](https://github.com/Guyver/JoinIn-Client/tree/master/KinectHtml5/KinectHtml5/Kinect.Server) folder.

+7. Run the application you just installed.

-7. Open the game in the browser, chrome, once the application runs.
+8. Open the browser and play the game.

 ###Known bugs